 New Start up Support for UK Disabled Entrepreneurs

-Synopsis* : Disabled can now get support through Access to Work when setting up their own business if they are enrolled on the New Enterprise Allowance (NEA).
+Synopsis: Disabled can now get support through Access to Work when setting up their own business if they are enrolled on the New Enterprise Allowance (NEA).
+New year - new start up support for disabled entrepreneurs - Budding disabled entrepreneurs will get extra support to start up their own business in 2013, Minister for Disabled People Esther McVey announced today.

 Main DigestNew year - new start up support for disabled entrepreneurs - Budding disabled entrepreneurs will get extra support to start up their own business in 2013, Minister for Disabled People Esther McVey announced today.